Do you need marketing ideas for your small business?

 Linkedin – it’s more than an online CV

 Why: Linkedin is now far more than just an online CV platform and has developed into the largest and most sophisticated social media platform for professionals.
 It includes news/post feeds, self-publishing tools, an e-learning/course section, groups, messaging – you name it, it has it.
 If you’re a professional services company or you target a specific profession with your product you would be crazy not to advertise on this platform.
+Also, make sure you have a winning LinkedIn headline.

 How: Just like Facebook and Twitter, Linkedin has its own advertising platform so you can manage your campaigns and target certain groups.
 In my experience, LinkedIn is more expensive than the other platforms but it’s incredibly targeted so worth the money.